Ali-Row/Confirmator/README.md

 ![Session time](images/change-time.png)

-If we want to delete a student we can simply click on the trash icon next the to the students name like so.
+If we want to delete a student we can simply click on the trash icon next to the students name like so.

 ![Delete Student](images/delete-student.png)